Colombia

 Cultural Context

-Colombian nightlife culture is vibrant, social, and late-running.
+Colombian nightlife culture is lively, social, and late-running.
 Dinner typically begins at 8 or 9 PM, and nightlife continues until 3 or 4 AM.
 Music, dancing, and socializing are central to the culture.

 Foreign visitors, particularly from North America and Europe, are highly visible and should be aware that this visibility can attract both legitimate and illegitimate attention.